-It is possible to perform effective UAT with very lightweight cases, but this depends on the system knowledge level in the users performing tests.
+It is possible to perform effective UAT with very lightweight cases, but this depends on the system knowledge level of the users performing tests.
 If you don’t require extensive detail, there is no reason to put it in the test case.

-Regardless of the approach, your UAT will take, test cases have become valuable assets that we want to re-use, and hence they need to be stored and organised in a way that supports that.
+Regardless of the approach, your UAT will take, test cases have become valuable assets that we want to re-use, and hence they need to be stored and organized in a way that supports that.

 The same principles as outlined for test cases apply to any scripts which take instructions to the next level.
 The coverage and level of detail in relation to the skills and knowledge of the persons executing the tests.
-A purpose–designed repository that makes scripts accessible, maintainable, referenceable, and reusable is fundamental for increasing organisational efficiency and avoiding frustration.
+A purpose-designed organizational repository that makes scripts accessible, maintainable, referenceable, and reusable is fundamental for increasing organizational efficiency and avoiding frustration.

 There are two aspects of data that need to be initially considered:

 You’ll need to consider where the required data will come from, and this is inevitably based on what data is already available.
 This data needs to be treated as an asset; you should aim not to rebuild it or recreate it every time you go through a test cycle.
 Automation is sometimes used in this scenario to automatically create the data needed for subsequent testing and to carry it out when it is difficult to manage the condition of supporting data.
 However, the use of automation can be avoided in these scenarios by using a solution to manage data, this will allow for automation to be implemented in other areas which would benefit from it more.

 You can avoid this by utilizing available technology and virtualized environments, which will save considerable time and effort.